-The table below shows the five different internationally approved processes through which sustainable aviation fuel (SAF) can currently be made.
+The table below shows the seven different internationally approved processes through which sustainable aviation fuel (SAF) can currently be made.
 Approval for additional production processes is expected in the coming years.

 Producing sustainable aviation fuel

 |Pathways and processes||Feedstock options||Producers using the pathway||Date of approval||Current blending limit|

 |Fischer-Tropsch Synthetic Paraffinic Kerosene (FT-SPK)||biomass (forestry residues, grasses, municipal solid waste)||2009||up to 50%|